anira-project/anira/docs/sphinx/usage.rst

 ``ANIRA_NONBLOCKING`` themselves (``anira_stage_fn`` carries no attribute, since the promise differs per stage).

-**The lifecycle: prepare, prepared, reset, unprepare, release.** One registration serves every handler created from the pipeline, and each handler is prepared on its own.
+**The lifecycle: init, prepare, prepared, reset, unprepare, release.** One registration serves every handler created from the pipeline, initialised once, and each handler is prepared on its own. ``init(info, user_data)`` runs once per registration (per ``anira_pipeline_add_stage``), on the caller of the first ``anira_handler_prepare`` of a handler of the pipeline, before that handler's prepare, with an ``anira_init_info`` (``anira/abi/lifecycle.h``, the header that holds the two records the stage and the engine descriptors share): the log level in effect, the size of the inference thread pool (``0`` when the context brought its own threads) and the context of that handler, whose capabilities are legal to query, valid until the call returns.
+It may allocate and log, never call an entry that takes the lifecycle lock; what a stage keeps for its whole registration lives behind ``user_data``, whether init filled it or the caller did before ``anira_pipeline_add_stage``.
+A status other than ``ANIRA_OK`` fails that prepare with it (``the stage refused init``) and leaves the registration uninitialised, so the next prepare calls init again; ``NULL`` for a stage with nothing to initialise.
-``prepare(info, user_data, &prepared)`` runs on the caller of ``anira_handler_prepare`` after the plan report is built, once per prepare of each handler, with an ``anira_stage_prepare_info``: the handler, the plan report, ``num_entries``, a template of the model end of every slot of either list (the spec's dtype and shape at the pinned window, the slot's host domain, all-zero strides, no memory) and the canonical names, valid for the duration of the call.
+``prepare(info, user_data, &prepared)`` runs on the caller of ``anira_handler_prepare`` after the plan report is built, once per prepare of each handler, with an ``anira_prepare_info`` (the same header): the handler, the plan report, ``num_entries``, a template of the model end of every slot of either list (the spec's dtype and shape at the pinned window, the slot's host domain, all-zero strides, no memory), the canonical names and the ``flags`` of the prepare (``ANIRA_PREPARE_EXCLUSIVE`` when the handler's inferences run one at a time and in order, a model declared stateful or with a declared State pair; informational for a stage), valid for the duration of the call.
 It may allocate (this is where the per-entry scratch is sized, by ``num_entries``), may call the ``[callback-safe]`` entries, the handler's getters and the two Static entries, never ``prepare``, ``destroy`` or a Hard entry, and hands a pointer back through ``out_prepared``: this handler's ``prepared``, which every phase call